zaneenders/Content/Favorites/Qoutes.md

 - [Smash the pots, burn the paintings.
 The art isn’t the art, the art is never the art.
 The art is the thing that happens inside you when you make it and the feeling in the heart of the beholder.](https://youtu.be/qjPAWy_2FL0?feature=shared&t=270)
-- Flow like water - step
+- Flow like water - Steph